Webhooks

 • id: Unique event identifier

-• type: Event type (e.g., "automation.completed")
+• type: Event type (e.g., "optimization.completed")

 • created_at: ISO 8601 timestamp of when the event occurred